Conall O'Connell

-Dr Conall O'Connell is a senior Australian public servant and policymaker.
+Conall O'Connell is a senior Australian public servant and policymaker.
 He is currently an Australian Centre for International Agricultural Research Commissioner.

 Education

 O'Connell attended Queen's University Belfast, where he studied to attain a Bachelor of Arts (with first class honours) and his doctorate.

 Career

 Between 1991 and 1997, O'Connell held various positions in the Department of the Prime Minister and Cabinet.

 By 2005, he was a Deputy Secretary in the Department of the Environment and Heritage.
 While in the Environment Department, he was involved in authoring a report on biofuels.

 O'Connell was appointed Secretary of the Department of Agriculture, Fisheries and Forestry (DAFF) in May 2007.
 O'Connell served in the role until January 2013.
 During his time as Secretary of DAFF, O'Connell oversaw the inaugural G20 agriculture Ministers’ meeting, the eradication of equine influenza in partnership with the equine industry, and achieved a European wine agreement.
 He also managed the Australian Government suspension of live export trade with Indonesia in 2011, after Four Corners aired shocking footage showing mistreatment of Australian animals in Indonesian abattoirs.
 The ban impacted Australia's relationship with Indonesia, and O'Connell and his department had to work quickly to implement safeguards to enable trade to Indonesia to resume.

 O'Connell is currently a Commissioner at the Australian Centre for International Agricultural Research.